itsmingjie/infinity/pages/rules.md

 ## Format

 - The puzzle hunt will run from **November 6th at 5 PM EST to November 9th at 5 PM EST**.
-- Before gaining access to the puzzles, teams will have to register for the [inteGIRLS forum](http://forum.integirls.org) and agree that they have read and will follow these rules.
 - **Do not talk about the puzzles with anyone not on your team until the end of the hunt!** Violation of this rule may get you disqualified from the competition.
   - This includes asking questions about the puzzles on social media or Internet forums.
 - **Teams may have up to four people who identify as female or non-binary on them.**